jokull/blog/src/_posts/api-dates/post.md

 midnight might include or exclude orders that are actually in or out of the timezone midnight of the user.

+There is no way to convert a YYYY-MM-DD date to an absolute without assuming or providing the offset, but offsets can be derived from timezones.
 The API might therefore want to look up the users timezone if they have it on file in the DB or require it as a query arg:

 ```
 HTTP GET /orders?from=2022-15-09&to=2022-15-15&timezone=America/Los_Angeles